Icelandair flights to Copenhagen

 As of Saturday, September 26, 2020, travelers from Iceland are not permitted to enter Denmark without legitimate purpose.
 A legitimate purpose can be:

-More information can be found on the official website of the Danish authorities.
+Full information on all new regulations can be found on the official Danish website.

 For answers, refer to the online information provided by the authorities: Entry into Denmark.